microsoft/Git-Credential-Manager-for-Windows/README.md

 To use the GCM, you can download the [latest installer](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows/releases/latest>).
 To install, double-click Setup.exe and follow the instructions presented.

+When prompted to select your terminal emulator for Git Bash you should choose the Windows' default console window.
+GCM will not prompt you for credentials in a MinTTY setup.

 ## How to use ##

 You don't.
 It [magically](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows/issues/31>) works when credentials are needed.
 For example, when pushing to VSO, it automatically opens a window and initializes an oauth2 flow to get your token.